Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * a listing of product matches to the user's criteria should their search be successful
 * This feature fulfills the user stories: *'As a new user, I want to be able to search for a required product'* and *'As a new user, I want to be able to view a specific classification of products'* and *'As a new user, I want to be able to see what products they offer'*.

+The **Free delivery on orders over £1500!** banner:
+* present on all 15 pages of the website
+* This feature fulfills the user story: *'As a new user, I want to be able to view delivery information'*.

 The **Logout**; **Login** and **Register** pages:
 * **Logout** - confirmation to a registered user that they want to logout
 * This feature fulfills the user story: *'As a returning user, I want to be able to easily logout into my account'*.